smy1/swlab/python/README.md

 pip install pathlib ## required for Python to locate a path of a file
 ```
 >[!NOTE]
->While writing these video-editing scripts, I used [MoviePy v1.0.3](https://zulko.github.io/moviepy/v1.0.3/).
+>When I first started writing these video-editing scripts, I used [MoviePy v1.0.3](https://zulko.github.io/moviepy/v1.0.3/).
 As of 2025, [MoviePy v2.0](https://zulko.github.io/moviepy/) has been released.
 See [here](https://zulko.github.io/moviepy/getting_started/updating_to_v2.html) for details about the differences.
 The code below allows you to install either the earlier or the latest version.
 >```
 >pip install moviepy==1.0.3 ## this installs the older version
 >pip install moviepy ## this installs the latest version